 It only works with stationary video.
 Our examples are all based on stationary video.
 Tears are most easily interpreted as "portals" into a fixed location, where changes at those locations are easily spotted in the visualization.
 If the camera itself moves around the scene, the visualization is much harder to decipher.
-Still, we do note that slit-scanning in photography has been used effectively with moving cameras; so future research could explore when such situations are appropriate.
+Slit-scanning has been used effectively with moving cameras before [9]; future research could explore when such situations are appropriate.

 Appropriate camera placement is crucial.
-The videographer should carefully consider the video camera's placement.
 Aside from the normal concerns of video (lighting, field of view, etc.), the videographer has to ensure that events of potential interest are captured in the field of view, and that other events will not intrude to produce spurious patterns.
 For example, reconsider Figure 7, where the events of interest are the pedestrian traffic around several stores.
-If the camera was placed (say) across the street, then cars passing along the street in front of the camera would not only block the events of interest, but generate spurious patterns in the timeline.
+If the camera was placed (say) across the street, then cars passing along the street in front of the camera would block events of interest and generate spurious patterns in the timeline.
 Birds-eye view and highly oblique views tend to produce the most useful video sources.